|

 ![]() Flying Scotsman on Settle & Carlisle |

 THIRD PARTY CONTENT Such a vast quantity of additional content has been produced for MSTS, it is hard to list them all.
 Here is a very brief outline of some of the developers and sources for MSTS expansions.
 Detailed reviews of the products mentioned are not planned at this stage and the list is presented for information purposes.
 Exclusion of a particular product or add on should not be construed as to any view on its merit or otherwise.
-FREEWARE SOURCES There are two main sites for obtaining the vast range of freeware content: Primarily UK content and a subscription is required to get the best access to the download library.
-Also offer several route packs on at cost CD service, due to the massive file sizes that MSTS uses.
-Wide selection of content for routes and rolling stock around the world, though with the emphasis on North America.
+FREEWARE SOURCES Wide selection of content for routes and rolling stock around the world, though with the emphasis on North America.
 Again a subscription is required to get the best out of the library and to pay for the bandwidth required to support the gargantuan file sizes.
 PAYWARE DEVELOPERS 3D Train Stuff: Abacus: Blue Arrow: Blue Sky Interactive: Europeanbahn: East Lancs Railway: Railwaves: |

-(This page created on 12/09/07 and last updated on 23/09/07 - Blue Arrow status)
+(This page created on 12/09/07 and last updated on 24/01/09 - MSTS2 (second outing) canned).